xAPI-vle/xAPI-vle-recipe/recipes/login.md

 ### Verb

-The Verb,[logged in](vocabulary.md#verbs) describes the action of logging into a platform.
+The Verb, [logged in](/vocabulary.md#verbs) describes the action of logging into a platform.

 ``` javascript
 "verb": {